The David Ross Education Trust

 Information received from primary schools is reviewed at the start of Year 7 to determine the most appropriate support for each student.

 Students can also be assessed for a Special Educational Need after their arrival at Charnwood College and can be recommended by subject teachers, pastoral staff or parents to be assessed.
-This will be carried out initially by the SENCO who may decide to seek further assessment and advice from the LA's Specialist Teaching Service or another outside agency.
+This will be carried out initially by the SENDCO who may decide to seek further assessment and advice from the LA's Specialist Teaching Service or another outside agency.

 In deciding whether to place a child onto the SEN Record reference is made to the LA's document "Revised Code of Practice: Special Educational Needs - Criteria for Placement".